Low-Cost Options

 Moving the Body

 Transportation can be one of the most flexible—and overlooked—cost categories.
+Laws vary—check local requirements for permits or refrigeration.

-Convenient, but commonly $500 or more.
+Convenient in terms of body handling, but costs are commonly $500 or more.

 Whole-Body Encasement